Pramod2021-24IT/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words
     subtitle: B.Tech in Information Technology Data Science Enthusiast Tech Professional
     styles:
       self: